AlexL534/AlexL534/README.md

-Hi 👋, I'm Alexandre Lopes
+#Hi 👋, I'm Alexandre Lopes#

-🎓 I’m currently a 3rd year student of the Bachelor's Degree in Informatics and Computing Engineering, at @FEUP
+🎓 I’m currently a 3rd year student of the Bachelor's Degree in Informatics and Computing Engineering, at @FEUP 🌍 I'm based in Viana do Castelo & Porto, Portugal
 📚 Always wanting to expand my knowledge, it's never late to learn more

 ## Projects